Applications 2023

 How do I apply for a NSFAS Bursary?

-You may apply for an NSFAS Bursary by creating an online profile on www.nsfas.org.za.
-If you have been accepted to study with us, we will assist you with your NSFAS Bursary Application.
+You may apply for an NSFAS Bursary by creating an online profile on http://my.nsfas.org.za

 NSFAS is an independent organisation of False Bay TVET College.
 For enquiries related to your NSFAS Bursary/Allowances/Transport please liaise with your Campus Bursary Office or contact NSFAS directly.